 Another thing that over the decades I have found crucial for a comfortable sitting posture when either sitting on a cushion or in a chair is to have the flesh of the butt pulled back behind the pelvic bones.
 This enable the butt to act like chocks – the triangular wedges that people place under the wheels of trucks when parking them on hills – except that here what is being held in place is the pelvis and the lower back.

-To use your butt like chocks, while initially sitting on a chair, bend forwards from the waist, bringing your chest as low as possible, while extending your spine to bring your head up and widen your chest.
-Then wiggle backwards until your butt is lightly touching the back of the chair.
-Then sit up and drag forward without lifting off the seat, and you should find that the flesh of your butt is behind rather than under you, and you are more supported, helping you to keep your back naturally upright.
+To use your butt like chocks, first come to sit on your chair relatively far back, bending forwards from the waist and bringing your chest as low as possible, while extending your spine to bring your head up and widen your chest.
+Then sit up and drag forward without lifting off the seat, and you should find that the flesh of your butt is behind rather than under you.
+You may then find that the floor of your torso is more locked in place, helping to keep your back naturally extended.

-It is also helpful to drag forward when first sitting so as to ensure that most of our weight is resting on our sits bones, and not on fleshier stuff of the legs.
-This can take pressure off the joint where the femur meets the hip sockets, and can avoid creating a pressure on the back of the legs where a nerve can get pinched.
+It is also helpful to drag forward when first sitting so as to also ensure that most of our weight is resting on our sits bones, and not on fleshier stuff of the legs.
+This can take pressure off the joint where the femur meets the hip sockets, and can avoid creating a pressure on the back of the legs where nerves can get pinched.

-When meditating in a chair, we want to feel the ground supporting our feet, and we want to feel the chair seat supporting our pelvis, our pelvis supporting our torso, our torso supporting our neck, and our neck supporting our head.
+When meditating in a chair, we want to feel the ground supporting our feet, the chair seat supporting our pelvis, our pelvis supporting our torso, our torso supporting our neck, and our neck supporting our head.

-As with a skyscraper, tall tree, or stack of children’s blocks, placing one part directly over another enables the more elevated parts to completely surrender their weight to the solid base of the lower parts, and to stay standing.
-Their weight also helps to hold the lower parts solidly in place.
-So it is with an upright human posture, where the building blocks are the major segments of our body.
+As with a skyscraper, tall tree, or stack of children’s blocks, placing one part directly over another enables the higher parts to completely surrender their weight to the solid base of the lower parts, and to stay standing.
+Their weight pushing down also helps to hold the lower parts solidly in place, as anyone who has played jenga knows.
+It is similar with an upright human posture, where the building blocks are the major segments of our body.
 When in a healthy meditation posture, we stay upright because of balance and alignment, with no need to brace itself against anything.
 We are in harmony with, stabilized, and supported by the force of gravity.

-When we arrive into a balanced alignment with the vertical flow of gravitational energy, gravity becomes less a force against which we must constantly struggle and exhaustingly brace ourselves against, and more something that can provide both support and stabilization, something we can float in and feel buoyed up by.
+When we arrive into a balanced alignment with the vertical flow of gravitational energy, when our body parts are stacked on top of each other, gravity becomes less something trying to pull us over and a force against which we must constantly struggle and exhaustingly brace ourselves against, and more something that can provide both support and stabilization and something we can float in and feel buoyed up by.
 Then our posture becomes, at its best, light and easy, like a firm young tree growing in soft ground.

 When our weight is balanced and evenly distributed, there is nothing physically needs to be held on to or resisted.
 We can then sit with more stillness, stability, centeredness, balance, calm, and dignity.